From Lauterbrunnen to the Mosel Valley

 We travelled light in to the village as it looked like being a pretty warm day and we didn't have too far to walk.

 It was all a bit samey, like Turckheim or Colmar, but nothing like as nice.
 I have one message for the Mayor of Obernai - buy some storks!

 We were considering splashing out on a sit down restaurant lunch whilst in the village, minimum prices were around €17 per person, plus a drink, then there's the tip.
-Just before we weakened The Chef spotted a small cafe where we bought two lovely ham and cheese filled baguettes and two really nice coffees which we had bought out to our table, and when we paid the bill - €7.
+Just before we weakened The Chef spotted a small cafe where we bought two lovely ham and cheese filled baguettes and two really nice coffees which were bought out to our table, and when we paid the bill - €7.
 We couldn't believe the value for money.
 They deserved, and got, a tip on top of it.

-I can't say we'll be sorry to leave the campsite here, we're getting too close to peak season now, it's getting busier and noisier.
+I can't say we'll be sorry to leave the campsite here, we're getting too close to peak season now, so it's getting busier and noisier.
 The further north we've come the more yelping balls of fluff we've had to endure.
-They're not Lab's or other dogs of a quiet temperament, these are the interbred, neurotic, shivering, yelping things.
-The sort of dog I feel like picking up and drowning in a bucket of water just to shut them up.
+They're not Lab's or other dogs of a quiet temperament, these are the neurotic, nervous, shivering, yelping things.
+The sort of dog I feel like picking up and drowning in a bucket of water just to shut it up.
 When big dogs get fed up and join in, like right now, it's like being at Cruft's.

 Yesterday we decided that in future any trip we make over here will end by the first of July so that we can miss the busy period.
 In fact tomorrow is the last day of discounted fees at this campsite until the autumn, and French schoolchildren break up on Friday 8th July as we get home on Sunday 10th, so we're sailing a bit close to the wind.